Wildlife of China: Seals, sea lions

 Pinnipeds are also classified as carnivores and are divided between earless or true seals and eared seals.
 True seals do not have ears and cannot get their hind flippers underneath their bodies to crawl.
 Eared seals, which include sea lions, in contrast, have protruding ears and can "walk" with all four limbs on land.

 True seals in China include the bearded seal which is found along the coast of Zhejiang, Fujian and Guangdong in the East and South China Sea, the ringed seal in the Yellow Sea, and spotted seal, which is primarily found in the Bohai Gulf and the northern Yellow Sea, but have been seen as far south as Guangdong.
 All seals are Class II protected animal.
 Sea lions have Class I protection.

 The spotted seal is the only seal species that breeds in China.
-Its breeding grounds are found along the rim of Liaodong Bay in the Bohai Gulf, including the estuary at the mouth of the Shuangtaizi River near Panjin and Changxing Island near Dalian, and Baengnyeongdo sanctuary in Korean EEZ.
-These seals have been poached for its fur and genitals, which were utilized to make an aphrodisiac.
+Its breeding grounds are found along the rim of Liaodong Bay in the Bohai Gulf, including the estuary at the mouth of the Shuangtaizi River near Panjin and Changxing Island near Dalian, and Baengnyeongdo sanctuary in the Korean exclusive economic zone.
+These seals have been poached for its fur and genitals, which were used to make an aphrodisiac.
 Their habitats have also been heavily damaged by land reclamation, fish farming, and petroleum development.
 A South Korean NGO has been trying to increase public awareness and support for the protection of the seals in China, North Korea and South Korea.
 Protection stations have been set up to monitor the breeding grounds and wildlife protection authorities compensate fisherman who turn in live seals caught in their nets.
 In April 2011, the construction of an express highway along the coast was halted due to its adverse impact on the seal breeding ground.
 Satellite trackings revealed that not only within Yellow Sea, but also seals can migrate even between Primorsky Krai in Russia to Yellow Sea, exceeding 3,300 km in total.
 Recoveries and recolonizations have been observed recently, such as along the coast of Shandong in 1999, and in the Miaodao Islands of the Bohai Sea since 2000s.

 The northern fur seal, an eared seal, occasionally appears off the coast of eastern and southern China and southern Taiwan.
 The largest of the eared seals is the Steller sea lion, who lives primarily in the Arctic but is also seen along the Yellow Sea coast in Jiangsu and Bohai Gulf in Liaoning.
-Among Yellow sea – adjacent areas within Korean EEZ, occurrence can be on locations such as at Jeju Island.
+Among Yellow Sea – adjacent areas within the Korean EEZ, occurrence can be on locations such as at Jeju Island.